openwallet-foundation/credo-ts/docs/getting-started/0-agent.md

 );
 ```

-Example: This sample Credential callback shows how to detect that a credential is received and show the user the credential asserts and give the option to accept/reject the offered credential
+Example: This sample credential callback shows how to detect that a credential is received, show the user the credential asserts and give the option to accept/reject the offered credential.

 ```ts
 const handleCredentialStateChange = async (